crudnik/crudnik.github.io/_posts/2019-07-17-Project-Ideas.md

 2. GANs

-3. triing out the TCAV to test the relevance of a concept
+3. trying out the TCAV to test the relevance of a concept [article](https://towardsdatascience.com/this-new-google-technique-help-us-understand-how-neural-networks-are-thinking-229f783300)